tomtomkor/EspressoBrewer/README.md

 - The Arduino file should be compiled and uplodaded to ESP32C3 via Arduino IDE or the like.
 - The mobile app was built using 'MIT App Inventor'(https://appinventor.mit.edu).
-  I have uploaded the associated file(BrewMate.aia) and you can download and modify it for rebuling the apk file if you want to.
+  I have uploaded the associated file(BrewMate.aia) and you can download and modify it for rebuling an apk file if you want to.

 // Workflow

-- When you power on your Gaggia it is set to 'Manual' mode so that you can purge off air along the pipe line by pulling water.
+- When you power on your machine it is set to 'Manual' mode so that you can purge off air along the pipe line by pulling water.
 In this mode the pump operates in its full capacity.
 - Tap the touch sensor and it changes to 'Brew' mode.
 - Ready: Wait for 5 minutes of Warming up.
 The coffee machine will be 'Ready' to start brewing.